P. A. Madhavan: Life and career

-Now, President, National Textile Corporation Show-Room Employees (Kerala), Kerala Laxmi Mills Pullazhi Employees Union, Railway Goods –Shed Workers Union, Thrissur, Municipal Corporation Electricity Employees Union, Thrissur, KSEB Thozhilali Union, Thrissur and Pharmaceutical Corporation Employees Union.
+President, National Textile Corporation Show-Room Employees (Kerala), Kerala Laxmi Mills Pullazhi Employees Union, Railway Goods –Shed Workers Union, Thrissur, Municipal Corporation Electricity Employees Union, Thrissur, KSEB Thozhilali Union, Thrissur and Pharmaceutical Corporation Employees Union.

+Madhavan died at Renai Medicity in Ernakulam, on the night of 30 June 2026, due to the complications caused by a road collision in February of that year.
+He was survived by his wife, Savithri, and a son, Sameer.